 Jonathan Kipnis, PhD

-BJC Investigator, Alan A. and Edith L. Wolff Distinguished Professor of Pathology and Immunology
+BJC Investigator, Alan A. and Edith L. Wolff Distinguished Professor, WashU Pathology & Immunology

 Complex interactions between the immune system and the central nervous system (CNS) in health and disease